Apollounknowndev/worldgen-docs/docs/docs/dimensions/multi_noise/latest.md

 The first five inputs are based on perlin noise, and the sixth one is based on the depth below the surface.

 A dimension file has a list of biomes and their ideal inputs (known in the files as their "parameters"), which are a list of parameters and min/max values which are preferred.
-This is rather complex to explain, so here's an example with just two biomes, the Plains and the Forest:
+This is rather complex to explain, so we'll start with one input (one "dimension" of noise) and work our way up to the full six inputs (six "dimensions" of noise). here's an example with just two biomes, the Plains and the Forest:

 ```json
 [